developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ---
 date: 2024-05-27
 description: >-
+  How to connect Azure to AWS with OpenID Connect.
+What is AWS OpenID Connect.
-  How to fetch access token in Azure VM with assigned identity.
-How to create trust relationship from Azure Active Directory to AWS services with OIDC.
+  Establish trust relationship between Azure AD to AWS services with OIDC.
 categories:
   - AWS
   - Azure